History of Toulouse: 508–768: Merovingian Franks and the duchy of Aquitaine

 Before 730 Odo allied with the Muslim ruler of Catalonia, Uthman ibn Naissa (also known as Munuza).
 The greatest threat to Duke Odo was his Frankish neighbor in the north.
 Odo married his daughter to Munuza and Arab raids in Aquitaine temporarily ended, enabling him to focus on the northern threat.
 In 731 Munuza rebelled against the new wali of al-Andalus, Abd al-Rahman al-Ghafiqi.
 Abd al-Rahman defeated him, and to punish Odo for his alliance he launched a raid on Aquitaine.
-Remembering the Battle of Toulouse, he crossed the Pyrenees west the city and defeated Odo's army in Bordeaux.
+Remembering the Battle of Toulouse, he crossed the Pyrenees west of the city and defeated Odo's army in Bordeaux.
 With Bordeaux captured, the Arabs moved north towards the sacred Frankish abbey of Tours.
 Odo requested Frankish help; Charles Martel, leader of the Franks, mustered an army and met the Arabs near Poitiers.
 On 25 October 732, at the Battle of Poitiers, the Arabs were defeated and Abd al-Rahman died on the field.
 The scholars of Charlemagne, grandson of Charles Martel, extensively chronicled the battle.

 After the Battle of Poitiers, Odo was obligated to pay homage to Charles Martel and recognize Frankish authority.
 The Franks were busy in Burgundy and did not move further south, leaving Odo independent until his death in 735.
 He was succeeded by his son, Duke Hunald I of Aquitaine (also known as Hunold and Hunaud).
 Hunald refused to recognize Charles Martel, who sent his troops south and captured Bordeaux in 736.
 Hunald was forced to accept Frankish authority, and Martel withdrew his troops from Aquitaine to attack Arab holdings on the Mediterranean coast near Narbonne.
 In 741 Charles Martel died and was succeeded by his son, Pippin the Short (Pépin le Bref).
 Hunald again rebelled against Frankish authority the following year; after his 745 defeat, he retired to a monastery.
 He was succeeded by his son, Waifer of Aquitaine (also known as Waifre and Gaifier).
 Pippin, busy at home and sharing power with his brother, left Waifer in possession of Aquitaine and became sole ruler of the Frankish realm in 747.
 In 751 he deposed the last Merovingian king and was elected king of the Franks with the support of the pope, founding the Carolingian dynasty.